sofia-sch24/Data-Journalism-Final-Project/README.md

 ![non english films genre](https://github.com/sofia-sch24/Data-Journalism-Final-Project/blob/edd2ab95dc22d2c34f48da5509d1a9f6053ee609/fav%20genre%20among%20non-english%20movies.png)

 Because this isn't a very long list, we can count which genres of movies are the most popular.
 For English films, it seems that drama movies are most popular.
 For Non-English films, it seems that thrillers are most popular.
 This isn't much of a difference in terms of popular genres because drama films contain similar cinematic elements to thrillers.

+2. Which genre is most often in the top 10 list?